GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

         gcloud services enable ml.googleapis.com notebooks.googleapis.com

-## Understand how batch predictions works on AI Platform.
+## Understand how batch predictions work on AI Platform.

 [Cloud AI Platform](https://cloud.google.com/ai-platform) (CAIP) provides a serverless platform for training and serving machine learning (ML) models.
 You can use [the batch prediction](https://cloud.google.com/ai-platform/prediction/docs/batch-predict) when you have a large number of instances to get predictions.
 You store prediction input files in the storage bucket and submit a batch prediction job.
 The prediction results are recorded in text files and stored in the storage bucket.